Temperature calibration in GxP

 - You switch them in only seconds.

-Your data stream is automatically maintained without gaps, and certificates are stored digitally.
 Handle all calibrations in seconds, directly at your location, and without changing data loggers.

 When it comes to calibration services, the terms "accredited" and "traceable" are helpful in understanding the level of assurance and compliance offered by different calibration processes.